Ustad Abdul Halim Jaffer Khan on Sitar with Pandit Nikhil Ghosh on Tabla

 The Hindu October, 2015

 Reliving Memories with Sitar Maestro Ustad Abdul Halim Jaffer Khan: “How I got interested in music is known to only God.
 My father (late Ustad Jaffer Khan, the famous artist of Indore Gharana or school) used to teach music, and sometimes, while playing around the house, I heard him talking and teaching the students.
 I was just a little above four but caught a few lines that I hummed later.
 That is when my father made me a small sitar,” says [Abdul Halim Jaffer] Khan....
 Just like his distinctive style of music, even his conversations are different.
-Time to Time, the musician refers to old adages, popular couplets and poetry to elucidate the situations in his life.
+From time to time, the musician refers to old adages, popular couplets and poetry to elucidate the situations in his life.

 — India Perspective October, 2014